 Accreditation and collaboration

-information on collaborative provision with partner organisations and accreditations by professional, statutory and regulatory bodies.
+Information on collaborative provision with partner organisations and accreditation by professional, statutory and regulatory bodies.

-Collaborative provision is delivered, supported and/or assessed through an arrangement with a partner organisation.
-Information on current collaborative agreements and arrangements, and guidance for developing new collaborative provision, are available from the Governance and Strategic Planning website.
+Collaborative agreements are delivered, supported and assessed through an agreed arrangement with a partner organisation.
+Information on current collaborative agreements and guidance for developing a new collaborative agreement is available on the Academic Collaborative Agreements wiki.

 Responsibility for managing accreditations lies with the School, subject area or student support service.
 In terms of interaction with quality framework processes, accreditations are integrated within: